 If you have close family members in the United States, they may be able to help you immigrate to the US.
 Their relation to you is important: the closer the relationship, the more rights you have under the immigration laws.
-US citizens can bring more distant relatives (parents and siblings), while the permanent residents can only bring immediate relatives.
+US citizens can also bring parents and siblings, while the permanent residents can only bring immediate relatives.
 Also, US citizens’ relatives are able to immigrate faster to the US than those of permanent residents’.
-To help you decide which family green card category applies to you, our DC family immigration attorney is available for a phone consultation at 520.248.9139.
+To help you decide which family green card category applies to you, our DC family immigration attorney is available for a phone consultation.

 - Generally, person’s educational background or work experience do not matter

 - Spouse and their children under the age of 21 are generally eligible for green cards